Feldherren/PTU-data-extractor/README.md

 ####Things it is currently getting wrong (probably some dumb encoding issue, but as of currently I still haven't solved it)

-Swi╦Ø should be Swift (Ability: Swift Swim)
+Swi╦Ø should be Swift (Ability: Swift Swim, Move: Swift)

 De╦Üant should be Defiant (Ability: Defiant)